-Paper Structure
+- Paper Structure

 The paper is designed to teach the principles of anatomy and physiology pertaining to the bladder and bowel, including neuroanatomy.
 It will cover pharmacology relevant to continence management.
 Principles of history taking and relevant symptomology will also be taught.

 - Teaching Arrangements

-	The paper is taught via two 3-day compulsory block courses in Christchurch likely to be in March and June, plus some evening audioconferences on March 9, March 30, April 27 & May 18 2021 and the use of an interactive web-based tool (Moodle).
+The paper is taught via two 3-day compulsory block courses in Christchurch on 2-4 March and 15-17 June 2021, plus some evening audioconferences on March 9, March 30, April 27 & May 18 2021 and the use of an interactive web-based tool (Moodle).

 - Graduate Attributes Emphasised